 When verifying a disability, the PHA will follow the verification policies provided in Chapter 7.
-All information related to a person's disability will be treated in accordance with the confidentiality policies provided in Chapter 16 (Program Administration).
+All information related to a person's disability will be treated in accordance with the confidentiality policies provided in Chapter 16.
 In addition to the general requirements that govern all verification efforts, the following requirements apply when verifying a disability:

 - Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
 A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] - The PHA must request only information that is necessary to evaluate the disability-related need for the accommodation.
-The PHA may not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file.
+The PHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file.

 2-II.E.
-APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act]
+APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].

-The PHA must approve a request for an accommodation if the following three conditions are met.
+The PHA must approve a request for an accommodation if the following three conditions are met:

-- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation.

-• The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the PHA, or fundamentally alter the nature of the PHA's operations.
+- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the PHA, or fundamentally alter the nature of the PHA's HCV operations (including the obligation to comply with HUD requirements and regulations).

-Requests for accommodations must be assessed on a case-by-case basis.
-The determination of undue financial and administrative burden must be made on a case-by-case basis involving various factors, such as the cost of the requested accommodation, the financial resources of the PHA at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.
+Requests for accommodations must be assessed on a case-by-case basis, taking into account factors such as the cost of the requested accommodation, the financial resources of the PHA at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.